Measuring the co-evolution of online engagement with (mis)information and its visibility at scale: Results

 Some differences in follower count growth trends exist across various content types in Figure \ref{fig:obs2}.
 For users primarily engaged with \stanceA{} content, their follower count shows several local peaks, notably three occurring right after: (1) the announcement that the global COVID-19 death toll surpassed 1 million in 10 months \cite{CDC}; (2) the FDA (U.S. Food and Drug Administration) granted EUA (Emergency Use Authorisation) for the first COVID-19 vaccine by Pfizer-BioNTech \cite{CDC}; (3) the rapid shift from Delta to Omicron variant, with Omicron being more transmissible but causing milder symptoms than Delta \cite{WHO, WHO2}.
 Note that Delta and Omicron are two prominent variants that stood out among other variants, dominating during specific periods \textemdash see \cite{WHO2, Klamser-2023} for a comparison with other variants.
 In contrast, users aligned with \stanceB{} content, while briefly surpassed by those aligned with \stanceA{} during their peak periods, show a higher overall follower growth rate outside these peaks.
 Notably, the significant slowdown in follower growth for \stanceB{} content in late 2020 was likely triggered by Twitter's efforts to remove misleading information about COVID-19 vaccines \cite{Twitter}.
 This was followed by a rapid rebound, peaking in early 2022 when the Omicron variant was dominant.
 The follower count for users aligned with uncertain content, on the other hand, experiences relatively mild fluctuations.
 Lastly, we find retweet count trends correlated with variations in follower counts overall, especially for \stanceA{} and \stanceB{} content.
 Retweet counts peak, with follower count fluctuations often lagging slightly behind, implying potential causality.

 Our findings are consistent with and complementary to those of previous studies \cite{Gallotti-2020, Castioni-2022}, which examine the early stage of this dataset from alternative perspectives.
 Gallotti et al. \cite{Gallotti-2020} observe a rise of credible sources as infections increased, albeit with high variations across countries \textemdash a pattern mirrored in the follower growth rate of \stanceA{} content, which peaks and shows the most pronounced advantage over \stanceB{} content when the pandemic was most severe.
-Castioni et al. \cite{Castioni-2022} find that most fake news was created by a minority of users but consumed by a majority, which potentially explains the relatively higher follower growth rate of \stanceB{} news over the \stanceA{} throughout much of the dataset timeframe.
+Castioni et al. \cite{Castioni-2022} find that most fake news was created by a minority of users but consumed by a majority, a pattern also observed in our dataset (see Supplementary Information C).
+This potentially explains the relatively higher follower growth rate of \stanceB{} news over the \stanceA{} throughout much of the dataset timeframe.